 Hand Stapler:It will give your hand a workout, and you may have to occasionally use a hammer to drive the staples all the way in, but you can still get good results.
 Make sure you hold the nose of the stapler firmly against the seat base when you pull the trigger.

 We used one for our project and it worked flawlessly.
-You still need to firmly press the nose against the fabric and plywood to get a well-seated staple-but it's way easier on the hand.
-As a bonus, some models also shoot 3/4-in. and shorter brad nails.
+You still need to firmly press the nose against the fabric and plywood to get a well-seated staple-but it’s way easier on the hand.
+As a bonus, some models also shoot 3/4-inch and shorter brad nails.

 Remove the old upholstery